 The ARCHA Biology group work on a range of studies including fundamental biological mechanisms of ageing, cell-based systems to model age-related diseases and population based studies in healthy cohorts to identify and understand factors that influence the ageing process.

-Professor Roslyn Bill – Professor Bill's research includes the use of yeast as a model of ageing and protein production
+Professor Roslyn Bill – Professor Bill's research includes the study of water balance throughout the life course and the use of yeast as a model of ageing.

 Professor Anthony Hilton – Professor Hilton's research interests include applied microbiolgy including industrial microbiology and antimicrobial resistance.